-Each franchise, as well as lending institutions, has financial requirements of each potential franchisee.
+Franchisors and lending institutions, have financial requirements for potential franchisees.
 Variables like minimum net worth, ability to meet cash requirements, sufficient credit scores, and minimum cash reserves are among the requirements that may hinder or enhance your ability to buy a franchise.

 You can easily begin this qualification process by completing the Financial Profile Builder form.
 Make sure you email a copy to yourself after you’re done.
 You cannot successfully complete the franchise qualification process without having this information readily available.
-Sid Lee will be forwarded a copy upon completion, so he can help you determine the best pathway forward.
+Sid Lee, an award winning Franchise Advisor, will be forwarded a copy upon completion, so he can help you determine the best pathway forward.

 4. Log Your Education & Work Experience.